Pattern Detail

 Why it matters

-• Volume confirmation on the breakout bar.
+• Volume confirmation on the break bar.

 Keep going